 Where Should the Outlet Be for a Dishwasher?

 Dishwasher installations require basic plumbing, mechanical and electrical knowledge.
 If you lack these skills, hiring an installer would be better.
-However, you should know that most dishwashers’ brands do not offer a warranty for damages resulting from wrong installations.
+However, you should know that most dishwasher brands do not offer a warranty for damages resulting from wrong installations.

 You should read the manufacturer’s specifications to know the type of outlet you will install for your dishwasher.
 If your dishwasher is rated as 110V, your outlet should be 120V.
-Most dishwashers require 20amps to run.
-So, your receptacle should be 120V 20amps.
+Most dishwashers require 20 Amps to run.
+So, your receptacle should be 120V 20 Amps.

-A dishwasher outlet should not be placed behind the dishwasher.
 You will need to access the outlet to switch it off and on.
-For that reason, the dishwasher should be plugged into the power outlet that is fixed below the kitchen cabinet.
+Therefore, the dishwasher should be plugged into the power outlet fixed below the kitchen cabinet.
 How high the outlet should be installed will be discussed in detail.

 The outlet should also have a Ground Fault Interrupter (GFI).
 Interrupters detect when the flow of current changes in case of faults in the system.
 These safety devices have internal switches that stop current flow when they see an abnormality.